-On February 20, 2018, we entered into a two year commercial business loan agreement with Hancock Whitney Bank for lines of credit for up to \$5.0 million (with a letter of credit sub-limit of \$0.5 million), expiring on February 21, 2020.
-Any amounts advanced will be secured by substantially all our assets and carry an interest rate of one month ICE libor plus 3.00%, with a 4.00% interest rate floor.
-Advances of the line of credit initially were subject to a borrowing base as determined in accordance with the loan agreement, which was based on the value of our accounts receivable balance.
+On February 20, 2018, the Company entered into a two year commercial business loan agreement with Hancock Whitney Bank.
+Any amounts advanced will be secured by substantially all assets and carry an interest rate of one month ICE libor plus 3.00%, with a 4.00% interest rate floor.
+Advances of the line of credit initially were subject to a borrowing base as determined in accordance with the loan agreement, which was based on the value of the Company's accounts receivable balance.